ryonce/FIFA-Dataset/README.md

 ## Business Problem:
   - Can we take FIFA data on players and use it to evaluate players on the field based on statistics and characteristics?

-  - We want to use the data to report back to Coaches and Owners about players.
+  - We want to use the data to report back to Coaches and Owners about players to make financial and team management decisions.

 ## Data Source
   - My data was from FIFA 22 game coming from 'https://www.kaggle.com/datasets/stefanoleone992/fifa-22-complete-player-dataset?select=Career+Mode+player+datasets+-+FIFA+15-22.xlsx'